baldimitris/BoxCounting/README.md

 # BoxCounting
 The Box Counting method calculates the Fractal Dimension of an image.
 It is a way to quantify the complexity and self-similarity of irregular shapes.
 The algorithm reads a 1024x1024 PNG image and returns its Fractal Dimension.

-The algorithm was tested on fractal images of known dimension as shown in the table below.
+The algorithm was tested on fractal images of known dimension.
+The results are displayed in the table below.

 | Fractal Name          | Theoretical fractal dimension  |  Calculated fractal dimension |
 | --- | --- | --- |